Improving Estonian Text Simplification through Pretrained Language Models and Custom Datasets: Benchmarking Simplification Models for English Language

-The DRESS model \cite{zhang-lapata-2017-sentence} is a sentence simplification algorithm based on reinforcement learning.
-Unlike traditional supervised learning models, DRESS optimizes simplification by continuously updating itself through feedback, aiming to maximize the quality of the simplified output.
+The second model evaluated is DRESS \cite{zhang-lapata-2017-sentence}, a simplification system trained using reinforcement learning.
+Unlike standard supervised learning approaches, DRESS optimizes simplification quality through a reward-based signal, encouraging a balance between grammaticality, meaning preservation, and simplicity.
+A pretrained encoder-decoder model is used, and reinforcement learning is applied to iteratively improve output quality based on the designed reward function.

-The model utilizes a pretrained encoder-decoder architecture, where the encoder processes the complex input sentence and generates a latent representation, while the decoder generates a simpler version of the sentence.
-Reinforcement learning is applied to fine-tune this process, using a reward function that encourages the model to balance grammatical correctness, meaning preservation, and simplification.
-By optimizing the rewards, DRESS can iteratively improve the quality of the generated simplified sentences.

-This reinforcement learning approach makes DRESS more adaptive, allowing it to refine its simplifications over time by leveraging feedback from the reward system.

-The last model for English text simplification involves fine-tuning the T5 (Text-To-Text Transfer Transformer) model \cite{raffel2020exploring}.
-The T5 model uses a unified text-to-text framework, treating all NLP tasks as text generation problems.
-It leverages transfer learning by pre-training on the C4 dataset \cite{2020c4} and fine-tuning on specific tasks, enhancing its generalization capabilities.
-T5 follows an encoder-decoder architecture, based on the original transformer model.
+The third model is T5 (Text-To-Text Transfer Transformer) \cite{raffel2020exploring}, a unified framework in which all NLP tasks are cast as text generation problems.
+T5 was pretrained on the C4 dataset and has demonstrated strong generalization capabilities.
+It uses a transformer-based encoder-decoder architecture and supports task-specific prompting.

-The T5 model is fine-tuned over 5 epochs using the Adam optimizer.
-The model uses its own tokenizer and preprocesses the data with control tokens that guide the simplification process.
-These tokens, such as character length ratio and Levenshtein distance, help improve output quality.
+For the simplification task, T5 was fine-tuned over five epochs using the Adam optimizer.
+Input sentences were prefixed with the instruction “simplify.”
+Control tokens encoding structural properties (e.g., character length ratio, Levenshtein distance) were incorporated to enhance simplification quality.

-The data is fed to the model with the "simplify" instruction, enabling T5 to generate simplified text based on its pre-trained knowledge and the task-specific fine-tuning.

-The above models were trained on WikiSmall \cite{zhu-etal-2010-monolingual}, a benchmark corpus containing aligned complex and simple sentences from both standard and Simple English Wikipedias.
-The training set consists of 89,042 pairs of complex and simplified sentences, while the test set includes 100 sentence pairs.
+All models were trained and evaluated on the WikiSmall corpus \cite{zhu-etal-2010-monolingual}, which consists of aligned sentence pairs from English Wikipedia and Simple English Wikipedia.
+The training set includes 89,042 sentence pairs, while the test set comprises 100 pairs.